 This is invaluable.

-When it comes to a GTM strategy, knowing your market is one of the biggest benefits that come out of it.
+When it comes to a GTM strategy, knowing your market is one of the biggest benefits that come out of the creation process.

 You won’t get this knowledge from simple Google searches and forum discussions.
 Instead, the best way to get this information is “straight from the horse’s mouth.”